How high-tech robotic surfboards could change our understanding of the Gulf Stream

 “We had a competition where we asked what people would do if they had a Saildrone for a month,” said Anne Miglarese, Saildrone’s program executive officer for impact science.
 Jaime Palter, a professor of oceanography at the University of Rhode Island, said she would “stick it in the Gulf Stream,” Miglarese recalled.

 Saildrone was enthusiastic about the proposal.
 It loaned Palter a unit that was launched from Newport, R.I., on Jan.
 30, 2019.
-Palter’s aim was to better understand how currents like the Gulf Stream fit into the global carbon cycle, and how much of a net carbon sink, or absorber, they are.
+Palter’s aim was to better understand how currents like the Gulf Stream fit into the global carbon cycle and how much of a net carbon sink, or absorber, they are.
 Humans routinely emit more than 35 billion tons of carbon dioxide annually, about a third of which is believed to immediately end up in the oceans.

 Recent Saildrone missions in the Antarctic have shown that the ocean’s role in the carbon cycle may not be as well understood as once believed, which could result in significant changes in how scientists model and research the dynamics of climate change.

-“We circumnavigated the Antarctic last year on another philanthropic mission focused on monitoring carbon,” explained Miglarese.
+“We circumnavigated the Antarctic last year on another philanthropic mission focused on monitoring carbon,” Miglarese explained.
 “The scientific consensus [at the time] was that the Antarctic was a sink for carbon.
 Our science showed it was a source part of the year.”

 According to the paper published with the data, “observing the Southern Ocean is challenging due to its size, remoteness, and harsh conditions,” a problem that is also inveterate to the North Atlantic during winter.